-An aircraft will be considered overdue if the pilot has not reported landing within 30 minutes of the ETA.
-If an aircraft is overdue the FFA will report this to the appropriate Operator personnel and or take the following actions:
+Overdue Aircraft - An aircraft will be considered overdue if the pilot has not reported landing within 10 minutes after the ETA.
+The FFA shall attempt to contact the crew within the ETA plus 10 minute period.
+The FFA will report this to the appropriate Operator Personnel and/or take the following actions, for example, but not limited to:

-- A. Call the crew Cell Phones.
-Most overdue aircraft are the result of pilots failing to report immediately upon landing so a phone call will eliminate this possibility. - B. Call the ATC tower at the destination and alternate airports to see if they have had contact with the aircraft. - C. Call the FBO at the destination to see if they have refueled or had contact with the aircraft/crew.
+- 1. Call the crew cell phones.
+Most overdue aircraft are the result of pilots failing to report immediately upon landing so a phone call will eliminate this possibility. - 2.
+Call the ATC tower at the destination and alternate airports to see if they have had contact with the aircraft. - 3.
+Call the FBO at the destination to see if they have refueled or had contact with the aircraft/crew. - 4.
+Implement Emergency Response Plan.